Falakata (community development block): Geography

 The Falakata CD block lies in the south-western part of the district.
 The Dadua River flows along the western boundary and the Torsha River flows along the eastern boundary of the district.
 It has hilly terrain which is part of the sub-Himalayan ranges.

-The Falakata CD block is bounded by the Madarihat-Birpara CD block on the north, Alipurduar I CD block on the east, Mathabhanga II, Cooch Behar II CD blocks in Cooch Behar district on the south, and Dhupguri CD block in Jalpaiguri district on the west.
+The Falakata CD block is bounded by the Madarihat-Birpara CD block on the north, Alipurduar I CD block on the east, Mathabhanga II, Cooch Behar II CD blocks in Cooch Behar district on the south, Banarhat and Dhupguri CD block in Jalpaiguri district on the west.

 The Falakata CD block has an area of 353.93 km2.
 It has 1 panchayat samity, 12 gram panchayats, 206 gram sansads (village councils), 63 mouzas, 60 inhabited villages and 4 census towns.
 Falakata police station serves this block.
 Headquarters of this CD block is at Falakata.

-Gram panchayats of Falakata block/ panchayat samiti are: Dalgaon, Deogaon, Dhanirampur I, Dhanirampur II,Jateswar I, Jateswar II, Mairadanga, Parangerpar and Salkumar.
+Gram panchayats of Falakata block/ panchayat samiti are: Dalgaon, Deogaon, Dhanirampur I, Dhanirampur II, Jateswar I, Jateswar II, Mairadanga, Parangerpar and Salkumar.

 Gram panchayats of Falakata block Falakata I, Falakata II, Guabarnagar are now part of Falakata Municipality.